-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

-Sewing

-1. Equipment and tool for measuring, drafting, pinning marking, cutting and sewing.

-2. Sewing Machine - Parts and functions, basic operations, defects and remedies, care andmaintenance required.
+- Sewing - 1.
+Equipment and tool for measuring, drafting, pinning marking, cutting and sewing. - 2.
+Sewing Machine Parts and functions, basic operations, defects and remedies, care and maintenance required.